Babies have many forms of communication and expression, and a common early one is rubbing their faces on a caregiver.

 Sometimes your little one will move their head back and forth while in your hold as a self-soothing mechanism.

-This could be because they still feel a strong sense of separation anxiety or they find something about their current environment uncomfortable (loud noises, cold temps, etc.).
+This could be because they still feel a strong sense of separation anxiety or they find something about their current environment uncomfortable (loud noises, cold temperatures, etc.).

 6. Just Wants To Be Close to You